jquery/learn.jquery.com/page/about-jquery/how-jquery-works.md

 ### Special Effects

-In jQuery, a couple of handy [effects](http://api.jquery.com/category/effects/) are provided, to really make web sites stand out.
-For example, change the click you added earlier to the following:
+jQuery also provides some handy [effects](http://api.jquery.com/category/effects/) to help you make your web sites stand out.
+For example, if you create a click handler of:

 ```
 $("a").click(function( event ){